 Guided tours begin at the mansion's front door; please ring the bell and wait for a guide to assist you.
 Tours begin on the top of each hour.
 The first tour begins at 9 a.m. and the last tour begins at 4 p.m.
 Admission fees will be collected in the Gift Shop at the conclusion of the tour.

 Parking is available on Main Street and 10th Street.
-Handicapped parking is available in the circular driveway behind the mansion; please call if you need to use the handicapped lift or if you need other assistance.
+ADA compliant parking is available in the circular driveway behind the mansion; please call if you need to use the lift or if you need additional assistance.

 Receive $1 off of regular admission with a group of 15 or more.